Our Executive

 Executive General Manager – Digital Transformation

-Having completed the development of a robust implementation program for Fiona Stanley, he went on to be the inaugural Chief Executive and Whole of Government Chief Information Officer for WA Government, but continued to assist and advise the Health Department on Fiona Stanley Hospital and the Perth Children’s Hospital ICT.
+Having completed the development of a robust implementation program for Fiona Stanley, he went on to be the inaugural Chief Executive and Whole of Government Chief Information Officer for WA Government.
+However, he continued to assist and advise the Health Department on Fiona Stanley Hospital and the Perth Children’s Hospital ICT.

-Giles has a long a diverse background in other industries and has been appointed to other senior roles such as the Deputy Director General, Department of State Development (Mining, Oil and Gas, International Trade), National Managing Director Ajilon (now called Modis a management and technology consulting firm) and Director Courts, WA Ministry of Justice.
+Giles has a long and diverse background in other industries.
+He has held senior roles such as Deputy Director General, Department of State Development (Mining, Oil and Gas, International Trade); National Managing Director at Ajilon (now called Modis, a management and technology consulting firm); and Director Courts, WA Ministry of Justice.

 Disclaimer